-The Osprey Poco backpack fits different sizes of children from 6 months – 3.5 years
+The Osprey Poco baby carrier fits different sizes of children from 6 months – 3.5 years

-The Osprey Poco child carrier backpack is aimed at kids aged from 6 months to 3.5 years (approximately) and the child saddle inside can be easily adjusted as they grow from super ickle bubbas to tiny miniature toddlers.
+The Osprey baby carrier/child backpack is aimed at kids aged from 6 months to 3.5 years (approximately) and the child saddle inside can be easily adjusted as they grow from super ickle bubbas to tiny miniature toddlers.
 The child safety harness, seat and foot stirrups are also adjustable to fit a wide variety of child sizes, shapes and weights, so you’re sure to get lots of use out of it.

 The Osprey Poco comes with nifty inbuilt protection against the elements